Expansiveness is the Lifeblood of Meditation

 So, to conclude, the general rule of expansiveness in meditation is:

-With thinking for example – when we first begin to meditate, thinking is a terrible problem because our attention cannot detach – it reacts to everything we think.
-But as we practice ‘knowing, accepting and letting go’ we find, though the mind still thinks, as our attention gets better at letting go, the thoughts disappear more quickly.
+With thinking for example – when we first begin to meditate, thinking is a terrible problem because our attention cannot detach – it reacts to everything by causing us to think about it.
+But as we practice ‘knowing, accepting and letting go’ we find, though the mind still thinks, and our attention gets better at letting go, the thoughts will disappear more quickly.
 And the more we practice, we increasingly find thoughts disappearing so fast it’s almost as if they are disappearing as soon as they have arisen – as if there is no thinking at all.

-The end effect is a kind of ambient silence n the mind, like the sounds of a forest or ocean waves.
+The end effect is a kind of ambient silence in the mind, like the sounds of a forest or ocean waves.

 …………………………………………………..